AndrewAtLarge/BibUpdate/README.rst

 old and new versions of your database with programs like *diff* and *tkdiff* is highly recommended.

-I wrote this class because with the advent of hyperref_ I wanted to be able to add links to journals, the arXiv_ and DOIs in the bibliographies of my papers.
+I wrote this class because with the advent of hyperref_ I wanted to add links to journals, the arXiv_ and DOIs in the bibliographies of my papers.
 This script allowed me to add the missing urls and DOI fields to my BibTeX_ database.
-As a bonus the script corrected many minor errors that I had entered over the years (for example, incorrect page numbers and years).
+As a bonus the script corrected many minor errors that I had crept into my \BibTeX_ file over the years (for example, incorrect page numbers and years).
 The program is still useful because it is quite successful in updating the preprint entries in my database when the papers are published.

 As bibupdate_ calls mrlookup_ this program will only be useful if you have papers in your database that are listed in MathSciNet_.